cysouw/diathesis/text/c03_prepositions.md

 ## Introduction

-In this chapter only those alternations are considered that involve pure flagging, i.e. case-marked constituents or prepositional phrases.
+In this chapter only those alternations are considered that involve a change in pure flagging, i.e. between case-marked constituents and prepositional phrases.
 There are many different alternations that involve prepositions, like antipassives [@next a], see [@sec:prepositions-accusative-antipassive], anticausatives [@next b], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next c], see [@sec:prepositions-instrument-applicative], and many more.

 ::: ex
 a.
 Ich schlürfe meinen Tee. \